 - Are a freelancer, artist, general practitioner, domestic help or host parent;

 - Are self-employed but work aside at a company.

-To qualify for the ZEZ, you must be self-employed 1 day before the start date of your maternity allowance.
+To qualify for the ZEZ, you must be self-employed at least 1 day before the start date of your maternity allowance.

 Amount of maternity allowance